 The world of work is changing quickly.
 It is perhaps vital that individuals and organisations respond positively.
 There is no other option.
 Luddism doesn’t work

-The research and studies carried out by AQR International has produced a framework which are valuable for all those who are involved in developing high performing and sustainable organisations.
+The research and studies carried out by AQR International have produced a framework which is valuable for all those who are involved in developing high performing and sustainable organisations.

-Doug Strycharczyk is co-author with Professor Peter Clough, of “Developing Mental Toughness” (Kogan Page 2015), now available in 5 langauges.
+Doug Strycharczyk is co-author with Professor Peter Clough, of “Developing Mental Toughness” (Kogan Page 2015), now available in 5 languages.
 He is CEO for AQR International.